The Bankrate promise

 Whether you need overdraft protection is largely a matter of your spending habits.
 Overdraft protection could be a good way to avoid hefty overdraft fees if you overdraw your account frequently.

 Overdraft protection isn’t always free.
-If you use a linked credit card or line of credit, you may run up a significant balance and end up paying a lot in interest if you don’t pay off the balance on time.
+If you use a linked credit card or line of credit, you may run up a significant balance and end up paying a lot in interest.

-You shouldn’t have an issue if you use overdraft protection as a convenience to make sure transactions clear when you occasionally overdraft, and you quickly repay the cash advance.
+You shouldn’t have an issue if you use overdraft protection as a convenience to make sure transactions clear when you occasionally overdraft, and you quickly repay any cash advance.

 Other ways to avoid overdraft fees

 Choosing a bank that limits the number of overdraft charges per day is another way to help keep the fees at bay.
-Banks that cap the number of charges include Capital One 360, Chase and Comerica.
+Banks that cap the number of charges include Chase, Comerica and Regions Bank.

 Some bank accounts, such as Varo and Chime, provide automatic overdrafts for free, recouping the shortfall when your next paycheck hits your overdrawn account.